Freedom From Slavery Asia Regional Forum 2023

-This year it will be held on January 16 and 17 as an online Zoom event.
+This year it was held on January 16 and 17 as an online Zoom event.

-The Asia Regional Forum brings together stakeholders from across Asia to discuss the most pressing issues of modern slavery and develop effective solutions.
-Over two days, the Asia Regional Forum will consider how to increase collaboration and the development of working partnerships across the region and engage with survivors from the region to learn more about best practices for engaging with survivors and ensuring they are meaningfully included in the planning, program delivery, policy design, and justice activities.
+The Asia Regional Forum brought together stakeholders from across Asia to discuss the most pressing issues of modern slavery and develop effective solutions.
+Over two days, the Asia Regional Forum considered how to increase collaboration and the development of working partnerships across the region and engaged with survivors from the region to learn more about best practices for engaging with survivors and ensuring they are meaningfully included in the planning, program delivery, policy design, and justice activities.

 1:00 p.m. – Vietnam/Cambodia (used for the following agenda)